 - Medicines like Rhustox, Guiacum arre very effective in treating stiffness of neck and pain.

-- Specific remedies like Kali carb and Zincum met are indicated for back pain and stiffness, while wonder medicines like Conium takes care of the vertigo, Kalmia gives relief from the tingling and numbness in extremities.
+- Specific remedies like Kali carb and Zincum meat are indicated for back pain and stiffness, while wonder medicines like Conium takes care of the vertigo, Kalmia gives relief from the tingling and numbness in extremities.

-- Considering the concept of individualization and treating patient as a whole, Homeopathy gives relief from the initial stages of stiffness and muscle pain when there is a predisposition in cases with history of Osteoarthritis in the family.
+- Considering the concept of individualization and treating patients as a whole, Homeopathy gives relief from the initial stages of stiffness and muscle pain when there is a predisposition in cases with history of Osteoarthritis in the family.

 - Certain biochemic remedies prevent further disc degeneration, formation of spurs and provide essential minerals for bone and nerve health.

 The medicines prescribed may be taken alone or along with your regular medicines prescribed by your physician.
-Over time the need for pain killers and anti-inflammatory drugs can subside and the overall condition of the bone and disc can be improved.
+Over time the need for painkillers and anti-inflammatory drugs can subside and the overall condition of the bone and disc can be improved.